Authentic Lessons for 21st Century Learning

 Explore

-Students examine primary source documents to construct an understanding of the motives of loyalists, patriots, and those who chose to remain neutral prior to the American Revolution.
+Students analyze primary source documents to understand the motives of loyalists, patriots, and neutralists prior to the American Revolution.

 Explain

-Students discuss the motivations of loyalists, patriots, or neutralists and present their findings to the class from primary sources.
+Students discuss the motivations of loyalists, patriots, or neutralists and present their findings to the class.

 Extend

-Students read a scenario of a colonist prior to the American Revolution and determine whether that colonist was likely to be a loyalist, patriot, or neutralist.
+Students analyze a colonist’s scenario to determine whether the person would be a loyalist, patriot, or neutralist.

 Evaluate